Azure/cli-agent-for-aks/INSTRUCTIONS.md

 User: why is my node unhealthy
 ..
 ```
+> [!NOTE]
+> In the MCP server integration,  please provide the name of the cluster(-n) and the resource group(-g) at the start of the agetne experience.
+Unlike the regular mode, where the cluster contextis picked up automatically, the MCP server integration currently doesnt support it.
+This limitation will be fixed in the future.

 To check the status of the MCP server,  you can use the --status